Smoothingo/Json-Password-Format/README.md

 # Json Password Format

-# Just a formatation tool for Passkeys .json file to format it into a printable format.
+# Just a formatation tool for Proton Pass .json file to format it into a printable format.

 # ## Usage